alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 ## Installing Nvidia GPU driver

 There are two option available on how a gpu driver can be installed.
-1. Using a locally installed driver on the worker node suitable for small cluster with a few worker nodes.
+1. Using a *locally* installed driver on the worker node suitable for small cluster with a few worker nodes.
-2. For larger clusters with multiple worker nodes a container based gpu driver should be used.
+2. For larger clusters with multiple worker nodes a *container based* GPU driver should be used.

 - **Install a GPU driver on the worker node (option 1)**